 To further facilitate carrying a baby, we hold them close to our body and high on our body – just as with any heavy load, the closer the weight is to our center of gravity, the easier it is for us to carry.

-We use our hands to support baby’s bum; our arms or body provide support out to baby’s knees.
+We use our hands to support the baby’s bum; our arms or body provide support out to the baby’s knees.
 And of course, we hold our babies close enough to kiss!

 Those same rules apply to what a good carrier should do.

-A carrier should support baby all the way to her knees.
+A carrier should support the baby all the way to her knees.

-- A carrier should allow baby’s spine to curve naturally while preventing baby from slumping into a chin to chest position.
+- A carrier should allow the baby’s spine to curve naturally while preventing the baby from slumping into the chin-to-chest position.

-- A carrier should position baby high and tight on the wearer, keeping baby’s weight close to the wearer’s center of gravity – close enough to kiss!
+- A carrier should position the baby high and tight on the wearer, keeping the baby’s weight close to the wearer’s center of gravity – close enough to kiss!

 If you are interested in further reading about the importance of a supportive carrier to hip development, here’s a good explanation along with some excellent diagrams from the International Hip Dysplasia Institute.

-I’ve also written previously about alternatives to carriers which do not follow the above rules and how to choose an ergonomic and safe baby carrier.
+I’ve also written previously about alternatives to carriers that do not follow the above rules and how to choose an ergonomic and safe baby carrier.

 Upright Tummy to Tummy – Ideal Carry for Babies of All Sizes

-The ideal position for babies of all sizes (in my opinion at least!) is an upright, tummy to tummy position (unless baby is nursing).
-Most babies actually prefer the upright position over a cradle hold, and even brand new newborns can be worn this way in any carrier (including ring slings which many instinctively try to cradle young babies in).
+The ideal position for babies of all sizes (in my opinion at least!) is an upright, tummy-to-tummy position (unless the baby is nursing).
+Most babies actually prefer the upright position over a cradle hold, and even brand-new newborns can be worn this way in any carrier (including ring slings which many instinctively try to cradle young babies in).
 An upright position is kinder to babies prone to spitting or reflux.
-And most importantly, an upright position makes it easier to keep baby from slumping into a chin to chest position.
+Most importantly, an upright position makes it easier to keep the baby from slumping into a chin-to-chest position.

 Cradle Carry Position Nuances

-If the cradle carry is something you strongly want to do, remember that baby should never be horizontal in a carrier.
-Rather cradle carry is more like a reclined seated position with baby high on your chest.
-Baby should always be facing up and slightly out (unless nursing of course!) and the fabric of the carrier should never be over baby’s face.
-Most importantly, baby’s chin should never rest on her chest.
+If the cradle carry is something you strongly want to do, remember that the baby should never be horizontal in a carrier.
+Cradle carry is more like a reclined seated position with the baby high on your chest.
+Baby should always be facing up and slightly out (unless nursing of course!) and the fabric of the carrier should never be over the baby’s face.
+Most importantly, the baby’s chin should never rest on her chest.

 Improve Baby Positioning Changing the Carrier as Baby Grows

-As baby grows, you may find you need to change the carrier or carry you use to continue to provide knee to knee support (you also want to avoid using a carrier that is too large for baby and doesn’t allow the legs to swing freely at the knee).
+As the baby grows, you may find you need to change the carrier or carry you use to continue to provide knee-to-knee support (you also want to avoid using a carrier that is too large for the baby and doesn’t allow the legs to swing freely at the knee).

-Wraps and ring slings do vary some in width but, in general, you can get a knee to knee carry for any size child (if you are wearing a large toddler, you may find this easier with a wide wrap or toddler width sling).
+Wraps and ring slings do vary in width but, in general, you can get a knee-to-knee carry for any size child (if you are wearing a large toddler, you may find this easier with a wide wrap or toddler-width sling).

-Mei tais and soft structured / buckle carriers are more size specific – what works for a 2 month old probably isn’t going to comfortably accommodate a 2 year old.
-There are mei tais actually “preschool” sized and designed specifically to give knee to knee coverage for a growing toddler.
+Mei tais and soft structured / buckle carriers are more sizes specific – what works for a 2-month-old probably isn’t going to comfortably accommodate a 2-year-old.
+There are mei tais actually “preschool” sized and designed specifically to give knee-to-knee coverage for a growing toddler.